 Important Rider Info

-The New Mexico State Police, Santa Fe Police, Santa Fe County Sheriffs and the New Mexico Ham Radio Operators will be out to help riders.
+There will be SAG support out on the course in the event a rider encounters a problem in between rest stops.
 Please be courteous to local traffic and drivers.
 New Mexico State law allows riders to ride two abreast.
 Please use common sense and be safe!
 We recommend riding single file in traffic.

 In case of injury, medical assistance is available from the fire districts along the routes.
 If it is a medical emergency, dial 911.
 We will be periodically monitoring our email, email@example.com, for those who need to communicate with us during the ride.
 However, be aware that there are areas along the route that do not have cell phone service.